Enabling Energy-Efficient Simultaneous Multi-Task Reinforcement Learning through Spiking Neural Networks with Active Dendrites for Bio-inspired Generalist Agents: The MTSpark Methodology

-To enable task differentiation, we represent each task ($T_{i}$) with a unique one-hot-encoded vector ($c$), referred to as the \textit{context signal}.
-The context signal functions as a task identifier, modulating the neuron activations in order to bias the network toward task-relevant pathways and minimize interference between different tasks.
+\textbf{Active Dendritic Segment:} Each IF neuron can be equipped with any number of active dendrites in each dendritic segment.
+To ensure efficient implementation, we utilize the same number of dendrites as the number of tasks.
+To enable task differentiation, we represent each task ($T_{i}$) with a unique one-hot-encoded vector of context signal ($c$).
+This context signal functions as a task identifier, modulating the neuron activations in order to bias the network toward task-relevant pathways and minimize interference across tasks.
+We define the modulation function $f(.)$ for active dendrites as Equation~\ref{eq_Modulation}.
+The sum of spikes from all presynaptic neurons are weighted by $\sigma{(\max_{j}(d_j^Tc))}$.